NathanielYang/nba_prediction_salary/README.md

 ## **Run Instructions:**

-For all statistical analysis and regression results, run the code in the master file: Final_file.ipynb, and following the steps as specified in the description section above.
+For all statistical analysis and regression results, run the code in the master file: Final_file.ipynb, and follow the steps as specified in the description section above.